peterith/nvidia-shop-alert/README.md

 # Nvidia Shop Alert

 Frustrated by how fast these Ampere graphics cards sold out within seconds?
-Run this python scipt to get notified directly in your Discord channel!
+Run this python scipt to get notified directly on your Discord channel!

-You need a .env file with DISCORD_WEBHOOK_URL set.
+You need an .env file with DISCORD_WEBHOOK_URL set.